 - UTMs (Urchin Tracking Module)

 You also have a very unique feature called Custom Domains.
-This feature makes sure you have the confidence that all your data is being tracked and it’s not being blocked by ad-blockers.
+This feature means all your website data is tracked and not blocked by ad-blockers.

 Are you aware that other softwares available online, only provides a portion of your tracked data?
 This is because many software companies don’t take into account that ad-blockers prevent up to 30% of data.

 Fathom has thought about this and has taken into account that by default, any website at any given time would only have around 70 percent of its data tracked meaning most website owners lose 30 percent of their data due to ad-blockers.

 The worst part about this is that you as the owner don’t even realize that’s the case because the data you receive you assume is all of your data not just a percentage of it.
 Imagine the impact of your statistics and how you run your business if you had access and could view all your tracked data and not just a portion of it?